ActuallyaDeviloper/GLFFT/README.md

+Note: This is a fork of https://github.com/Themaister/GLFFT which compiles on Windows out of the box.
+For compilation on Linux check out the original repository.

 # GLFFT

 GLFFT is a C++11/OpenGL library for doing the Fast Fourier Transform (FFT) on a GPU in one or two dimensions.